HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 #### Top 1 million sites

 Another way to look at the results is to consider the most popular platforms within each tier of rankings.
-We expected to see different trends among the top tier e.g. top 10,000 sites compared to those within the top 1 million sites.
+We expected to see different trends among the top tier e.g., top 10,000 sites compared to those within the top 1 million sites.

 {{ figure_markup(
   image="top-ecommerce-platforms-top-1m-sites.png",